First Baptist Church to bid farewell

 observe World Communion Sunday

 BRATTLEBORO -- Worship at First United Methodist Church on Oct.
 6, at 10 a.m. will be a celebration of World Communion Sunday.
-It will include the reading of Jesus’ teaching of faith the size of a tiny mustard seed moving mulberry trees into the sea.
-The scripture is found in Luke 17:5-10 and will be read by Douglas Reed.

 The Rev. Cheryl Meachen’s sermon, "Doing Faith Until You Have It," will explore how acknowledging and committing to a faithful relationship with God increases one’s faith.
 Communion will be shared at the Lord’s table where all are welcome.